 This is not simply a relaxation process.
 It is an exploration in my connection to my body.

-“Where is my path here?”
+“Where is our most fulfilling path forward here?”

-This is a brief glance at how I do Mindful Pathfinding.
+And that is a brief glance at how I do Mindful Pathfinding.

 Try it for a month, see if it works for you.